space-concordia-robotics/robotics-prototype/robot/rover/README.md

 This was accomplished by running `syncEmailer.sh` and setting up a systemd startup service to run `runEmailer`.

-Let Peter know if you want to be added to this mailing list.

-In order to control the mailing list, add a file called `emails.txt` containing a single line of comma-separated email addresses.
+In order to control the mailing list, add a file called `emails.txt` containing a comma-separated list of email addresses.
 This file should be placed in the same folder as the emailer script itself (`emailIPAddress.js`).

 #### ROS Rover Startup service